ka7erina/weatherApp/app/src/main/java/com/example/weatherappkaterina/README.md

 # Weather app
-Weather app is an application that shows the weather of your current city by getting your current location
+Weather app is an application that shows the weather by getting your current location

 ## Api
 * [OpenWeatherMap](https://openweathermap.org/api)